1970 Sandown Three Hour 250

-The 1970 Sandown Three Hour 250 was an Australian endurance motor race for Series Production Cars.
-The event was held on 13 September 1970 over 130 laps of the 1.9 mile Sandown Park circuit in Victoria, Australia, a total of 247 miles.
+The 1970 Sandown Three Hour 250 was a motor race for Series Production Touring Cars.
+It was organized by the Light Car Club of Australia and was held on 13 September 1970 over 130 laps of the 1.9 mile Sandown Park circuit in Victoria, Australia, a total of 247 miles.
 There were 42 starters in the event.

-Canadian race driver Allan Moffat won the first of his five Sandown endurance race victories.
-Moffat drove the factory-prepared Ford Falcon GT-HO race car to a one lap victory over Holden Dealer Team driver, Colin Bond (Holden Torana).
-Chrysler factory team driver Norm Beechey (Chrysler Valiant Pacer) finished in third position, three laps behind Bond.
+Canadian race driver Allan Moffat won the second of his five Sandown endurance race victories.
+Moffat drove a factory-entered Ford Falcon GTHO to a one lap victory over Holden Dealer Team driver, Colin Bond (Holden Torana).
+Chrysler factory-supported driver Norm Beechey (Chrysler Valiant Pacer) finished in third position, three laps behind Bond.

 This event, revived from a previous six-hour format, debuted in 1968 and quickly became the recognized precursor event to the annual Bathurst 500 / 1000 race.

+Classes

+Cars competed in five price classes: